 Central Coast Blue (CCB) is a regional recycled water project that is developing a sustainable water supply to protect the Santa Maria Groundwater Basin.
 The recent drought led to an implementation of the Regional Groundwater Sustainability Project and highlighted the need for a sustainable, drought-proof reliable source of water supply for future extended droughts.

-In April 2017, IDE offered CCB a unique opportunity for partnership to demonstrate a new Eco-Reuse process able to provide a safer purifying process, more eco-friendly and cost effective.
+In April 2017, IDE offered CCB a unique opportunity for partnership to demonstrate a new Eco-Reuse process, able to provide a safer purifying process, that is eco-friendlier and more cost effective.
 The process has been successfully running since early 2018, demonstrating production of safer and higher quality water.

 The MVC: 38 Years of Experience